TMROTV/SocialCG/README.md

 # SocialCG
-#### Web Client for CasparCG Server to facilitate social media aggregation and on-air graphics automation.
+#### Realtime Web Client for CasparCG Server to facilitate social media aggregation and on-air graphics automation.
 --------

 ## Technologies Used